neha-xy-z/Julia-Project_Sequenzalignierungstool/README.md

 1. Open Julia
 2. Change to working dir. ,Where your .jl File is using ``` cd("Path to .jl File") ```
 3. Now Excute the .jl file using ``` include(yourFile.jl) ```
-4. follow the instructions (Input is your Fastq File)
+4. follow the instructions (Input is your Fastq File) , if you have two Fastq Files (Read1 and Read2) try to use this script two times individually on both Files
 5. finished